 I have elected to deplete my 457(b) with monthly draws between $4,000 and $5,000 over 4 to 5 years.
 Invested completely in Vanguard’s total bond fund, I anticipate having the account drained by the time the Tax Cuts and Jobs Act (TCJA) sunsets at the end of 2025.

-I also realize that the tax code could change sooner than that, but I made what I felt was the best choice at the time when I set up the automatic withdrawals.
+I also realize that the tax code will very likely be changed before 2025, i.e. by the end of 2021, but I made what I felt was the best choice at the time when I set up the automatic withdrawals.

 This 457(b) money is deferred compensation, and as such, is not technically mine until it is withdrawn, so I don’t want to drag out the withdrawals over decades.
 That seems risky.
 I also don’t want to take a lump sum or all of it over two years, as that could push too much income into the higher tax brackets, screw up my QBI deduction, and even phase me out of the child tax credits I’m finally getting now that the phase out income threshold is much higher than it was prior to 2018.